dkrilov/AIML_liveproject_01/README.md

 **Scope of the project**: A Company that distributed proximity-based coupons has approached us and asked us to look into whether or not a driving customer will accept the variety of coupons.
-We were particularly asked to dig a bit deeper into bar coupons acceptance rate and were incouraged to analyze the acceptance rate of any other coupon category.
+We were particularly asked to dig a bit deeper into bar coupons acceptance rate and were encouraged to analyze the acceptance rate of any other coupon category.

-Please find here a **streamlined version of our observations** with an in-depth analysis of the code base in the following file [link to the file here]:
+Please find here a **streamlined version of our observations** with an in-depth analysis of the code base in the following file [Jupiter Notebook with detailed analysis and code base](https://github.com/iheavenAIML/AIML_liveproject_01/blob/main/practical_application_v01.ipynb):
-1. In the presented to us dataset, the 'car' column mostly contained missing values (12,576 out of 12,684) and was unrelated to our task of analyzing driver behavior regarding coupon acceptance, so we took a decision to ignore it in our analysis.
+1. In the presented to us dataset, the 'car' column mostly contained missing values (12,576 out of 12,684) and was unrelated to our task of analyzing driver behavior regarding coupon acceptance, so we decided to ignore it in our analysis.
 2. Overall, 57% of driving scenarios result in immediate or later coupon usage across all coupon categories, while 43% result in coupon rejection.
 3. Specifically for the 'bar' coupon, 59% of drivers decline it, and 41% accept it, indicating that a significant portion of drivers may still choose to drink despite the coupon offer.
 4. Drivers visiting a bar 3 or fewer times a month show a lower acceptance rate of 53% compared to those visiting 4 or more times 77%.